JoanneJons/optimizing-pipeline-in-azure/README.md

 **Early Termination Policy** <br>
 Automatically terminating poorly performing runs with an early termination policy improves computational efficiency.
 In this experiment, Bandit policy is used.
 Bandit policy is based on slack factor/slack amount and evaluation interval.
-Bandit terminates runs where the primary metric is not within the specific slack factor/slack amount comapred to the best performing run.
+Bandit Policy terminates runs where the primary metric is not within the specific slack factor/slack amount comapred to the best performing run.
 The primary metric for the experiment is accuracy.

 The following configuration parameters were specified: